MazRadwan/FSJS-QAP1/README.md

 ## Node Core Global Objects

-**Each of the following Core Objects/modules contain a brief explanation of the object and how it is used, and sample code demonstrating its use**
+**Each of the following Core Objects/modules contain a brief explanation of the object and how it is used with sample code demonstrating its use.**

 - http
 - event